-One of the reasons I love Bulgarian food is because of the fresh, excellent quality ingredients they use.
+One of the reasons I love Bulgarian food is its fresh, excellent quality ingredients.

 Many Bulgarian dishes are also very healthy, with lots of tasty salads and soups.
 Healthy and tasty?
 What more can you ask for more?
 Well, it’s also cheap!
 The perfect combo, right?

 So, what to eat in Sofia?
 We suggest you try the Shopska salad, Tarator (yogurt and cucumber soup), Kavarma (slow-cook stew), Banitsa (the most famous Bulgarian pastry), and Lyutenitsa (tomato and pepper dip).